In this section

 Transmitting Advance Commercial Information

-With the implementation of eManifest, highway carriers transporting goods into Canada will be required to transmit cargo and conveyance data electronically to the CBSA prior to arrival.
-The cargo and conveyance data must be received and validated by the CBSA a minimum of one hour before the shipment arrives at the border.
+Highway carriers transporting goods into Canada are required to transmit cargo and conveyance data electronically to the CBSA prior to arrival.

 For more information, please visit: